Welcoming Practice

 Literal Translation:

-Now we should praise the heavenly kingdom’s guardian!
+Now let us praise the Heaven-Kingdom’s guardian!

 The Creator’s power and His thoughts.

-The work made by the Glory Father,
+The work of the Glory Father, of each wonder,

-the eternal Lord, who established the beginning.
+eternal Lord, who established a beginning.

 He first shaped, for earth’s children,